Interviews

 It came from an Elon Musk video interview I watched on YouTube a few months ago, where he talks about First Principles.
 The guys from Basecamp also talked about it when it comes to business.

-However, will marketers still use technology in 2 years, 5 years or even 20 years?
+However, will marketers still use technology in 2 years, 5 years, or even 20 years?
 Yes.
-Therefore, should you obsess over being flexible and welcome new technologies if there are helpful?
+Therefore, should you obsess over being flexible and welcome new technologies if they are helpful?
 Yes.

 3. Tip for tomorrow